endofzero/Minecraft-Sheller/README.md

 world folder.
 If the full option is specified, it will delete the older incremental and full archives based on the settings.
 ##### ./minecraft.sh cartography
 Displays a message to the players if the server is online, stops the writing of chunks, initiates c10t's cartography script.
-I strongly recommend the MAPS_PATH to be a internet public folder.
+I strongly recommend the MAPS_PATH to be an internet public folder.
+##### ./minecraft.sh overviewer
+Displays a message to the players if the server is online, stops the writing of chunks, initiates Brownan's Overviewer script.
+I strongly recommend the MCOVERVIER_MAPS_PATH to be an internet public folder as well.
 ##### ./minecraft.sh update
 Stops the server if it is online, backs up the old binairies, downloads the last binaries from mincraft.net and restarts the server.